Death of a Salesman (1951 film)

 Death of a Salesman is a 1951 American tragedy film adapted from the 1949 play of the same name by Arthur Miller.
 It was directed by László Benedek and written for the screen by Stanley Roberts.
-The film received many honors, including four Golden Globe Awards, the Volpi Cup and five Oscar nominations.
-Alex North, who wrote the music for the Broadway production, was one of the five Academy Award nominees for the film's musical score.
+The film received many honors, including four Golden Globe Awards, the Volpi Cup, and five Oscar nominations, including one for the musical score, written by Alex North, who had also written the music for the Broadway production.

 Plot

-Traveling salesman Willy Loman has spent his entire life working on the road, though the movie never makes clear what exactly he sells.
-He has good luck in his younger years and makes a reasonable living, but he is now 60 and finds all his old business contacts have retired or died.
-When his company takes him off salary and puts him on straight commission, he begins to lose his mind, talking to himself and attempting suicide more than once by crashing his car, and purchasing a pipe he plans to use to gas himself.
-When his son Biff returns home after having spent several months in jail, the two clash anew.
+Traveling salesman Willy Loman has spent his entire life working on the road.
+He had good luck in his younger years and makes a reasonable living, but he is now 60 and all of his old business contacts have retired or died.
+When his company stops paying his salary in favor of a straight commission, he begins to mentally deteriorate, talking to himself and attempting suicide multiple times.
+He tries to kill himself by crashing his car and purchases a pipe that he plans to use in order to gas himself.
+When his son Biff returns home after several months in jail, Willy and Biff clash.

-Loman's wife supports him, but he soon begins talking loudly to himself and yelling at others, slipping into the past and the present, frantically trying to find where he went wrong.
-When he is finally fired, exhausted between the emotional rift between him and his son Biff and the devastation of being let go, Willy starts his car in the garage and drives off and purposely crashes, killing himself.
-An insurance policy is paid out to the rest of the Loman family, as Willy felt he was worth more dead than alive.
+Willy's wife supports him, but he soon begins talking loudly to himself and yelling at others, slipping into the past and the present, frantically trying to find where he had gone wrong.
+When he is finally fired, exhausted from the emotional rift with Biff and the devastation of losing his job, Willy again purposely crashes his car, killing himself.
+An insurance policy is paid to the Loman family, as Willy felt that he was worth more dead than alive.